finlaycrasnier/Investment-Portfolio-Algorithm/README.md

 ### Backtester

 One major challenge I encountered was correctly documenting the programming.
 I struggled envisioning it from a spectator point of view, and therefore appropriately commenting / documenting when relevent, and naming variable in a concise, yet easy to understand manor.
 Whilst this does not affect performance, I found that it is something that I definetly should be improving, especially when working in a team environment.
+I'm hoping to follow more Udemy courses to get a feel for how

+Another slight problem was the availbility of data from yfinance.
+Some of the ETFs used in the portfolio were fairly new, and therefore do not have a long pricing history.
+This meant to calculate accurate returns for the entire portfolio, I had to limit the backtesting to 9 years.
+Whilst this is unfortunate, as it doesn't truly represent a long-term horizon, it turned out to be happy accident.
+Seeing how the predictions in the initial blog post panned out, and how the pandemic and recession affected each portfolio was interesting to say the least.

 ## Trader

 ## Conclusion

+When backtesting the portfolio over the last 9 years, I got the following results:

 Strategy | Returns | Volatility | Sharpe | Max Drawdown
 --- | --- | --- | --- | ---